michal2229/gdrigsystem/README.md

 Currently the GDRigSystem node expects two nodes on the same hierarchy level in the scene: RigNodes and RigConns.
 Children of these nodes (rig node, rig conn in the scenes dir) are the nodes and connections of the rig.
 I made a script rig_definition.gd, that can fill them on game start and create multi-level towers for testing.

 The rigsystem_lib part is where the physics is implemented.
 Currently only Radau IIA is implemented as an integrator.
-It is designed to be used also outside of Godot extension, as it does not use any Godot stuff.
+It is designed to be used also outside of Godot extension, as it does not use any Godot stuff - there is a sample app (app_test) that uses rigsystem_lib as a dynamic dependency.

 ### build